Think cicadas are weird? Check out superfans, who eat the bugs, use them in art and even striptease

 “I find their faces humorous,” Angus said.

-Renee Martin is an architecture professor at the University of Kentucky who also dabbles in puppetry.
+Renee Martin teaches interior design at the University of Kentucky and also dabbles in puppetry.
 For a Cincinnati puppet festival three years ago — when Brood X was making big news on the East Coast — someone suggested she come up with a cicada costume or puppet.

 “What would I do?
 A cicada strip-tease?” she asked her friends, who gave a resounding yes.

-Note: This story has corrected Renee Martin's subject area at the University of Kentucky.